 A virtual meeting of the Wide Open Air Exchange Film Club with guest Davis Rivera.
 Thanks to everyone who contributed reviews and comments for inclusion in the discussion.

 Theologian Dr Chris Deacy from the University of Kent in Canterbury specialises in analysing the intersections of religion and secular films.
 Chris explains his approach with reference to popular films including Groundhog Day and Fight Club.
 We also discuss some philosophical questions about religion and Chris shares stories from his formative years and his discovery of film and theological studies.

-An Oscars episode about the films nominated for the Academy Award for Best Visual Effects this year.
-James Whitlam is executive producer of film at Framestore in London where he’s currently in final delivery on Guardians of the Galaxy Vol. 2.
-Previously James worked with Iloura as a producer on Deepwater Horizon, which is one of the nominees this year, and with Rising Sun Pictures on five Harry Potter movies, Wolverine, Superman and other major Hollywood films.
-James shares industry insights and technical knowledge from his 25 year career in visual effects.
+Learn about the films nominated for the Academy Award for Best Visual Effects this year.
+You'll hear industry and technical knowledge from James Whitlam who is executive producer of film at Framestore in London where he's currently in final delivery on Guardians of the Galaxy Vol. 2.
+Previously James worked with Iloura as a producer on Deepwater Horizon, which is one of the nominees this year, and with Rising Sun Pictures on five of the Harry Potter movies, Wolverine, Superman and other major Hollywood films.
+James shares insights from his 25 year career in visual effects.

 Davis Rivera is an Oxford scholar specialising in Film Aesthetics.
-He wrote his dissertation on the Hungarian director Béla Tarr.
+He wrote his dissertation about the Hungarian director Béla Tarr.
 Davis is originally from Port Arthur, Texas.
-He fields my questions about his origins as a cinephile, the state of Texas, Southern rap, and various filmmakers and actors including an in-depth discussion about his favourite actor Warren Beatty.
+He fields my questions about film makers and actors, the state of Texas and Southern rap.
+Among it we discuss two of Davis' favourite artists Warren Beatty and Kanye West.